ubiquity-os/permit-generation/README.md

 # `@ubiquibot/permit-generation`

 - The purpose of this module is to isolate the bot's payment capabilities.
-- For security reasons, only the `ubiquibot-kernel` should be able to communicate with this (instead of plugins being able to invoke this directly.) [^1^]
+- This can be directly invoked from other plugins [^1^].

 ## V1 Technical Specification